It’s Back to School Time and Kids Health

 Other great suggestions include starting now to actually talk with your kids about the upcoming school year.
 Asking what they are excited about or even concerned about can help kids start their own mental preparations for the school year.
 It can also help parents keep the enthusiasm going or help reduce anxiety regarding worries that might be brewing.

-Prepare for the School Morning Routine
+Prepare Your Kids Health for their School Morning Routine

 Depending on how old your children are, consider having them practice their own time-management skills regarding homework.
 It’s also a great idea to double check backpacks and make sure clothes are laid out the night before.
 This can be a major timesaver during those busy mornings when things are not quite routine yet.
 Older children can be given more responsibility for doing this, but it may be a good idea to check in with them and make sure things are on track.